 4) Assessment day

 If you are successful at the interview stage, you will be invited to the final round assessment day.
 This stage includes individual and group activities.
 We are planning to hold the assessment centres in person, but may do them online depending on Covid-19.
-We will let you know by mid-June 2021 whether you have been successful.
+We will let you know by end of July 2021 whether you have been successful.